MeetFresh/ssa-membership-manager/README.md

 # ssa-membership-manager
 CS3312/LMC3431 section JIA team 122 (MeetFresh) project with client Prof. Truran from GaTech
+## Release Notes
+### Version 1.0:

+#### Section I: User interface:
+1. Registration, Log-in, Log-out.
+2. User profile
+3. Subscription payment
+4. View announcements, events
+5. Events sign-up & payment

+#### Section II: Administrator interface:
+1. Log-in, Log-out
+2. User subscription status management
+3. Mailing lists management
+4. Announcement edit and publication

+### I. User interface
+#### 1. Registration, Log-in, Log-out
+Any visitor of this site may register as a user with the “sign-up” function, where the user will be asked to provide basic information including name, email, academic status, institution, and password.
+Once a user register successfully, they can log in to the site by entering their email address and their password on the log-in site.
+If necessary, the user can also log out from their current profile by clicking “log out” at the upper-right corner of the website.

+#### 2. User profile
+The user profile consists of the basic information of the user.
+Aside from the information entered when registering a profile, membership information will also be displayed.
+A user may modify the content after logging into the profile.
+All user profiles will only be visible to the users themselves and the administrators.

+#### 3. Subscription payment
+Users will submit their payment of subscription through Stripe payment platform.
+After entering the correct information of the user’s debit/credit card, a confirmation will be automatically sent to the user via the user’s registered email, and the fees will be transferred to the society account.
+The subscription fee varies depending on the user’s academic status.

+#### 4. View announcements, events
+Users may view the latest announcements and event invitations posted by the administrators from the society.

+#### 5. Events sign-up & payment
+Similar to subscription payment, payments of events will also be fulfilled by Stripe payment platform.
+After the payment is completed, the administrators will receive the sign-up notification, so the user will be able to attend the events.

+### II.
+Administrator interface

+#### 1. Log-in, Log-out
+The administrators share the same log-in and log-out system as users, but with different functionalities and access.

+#### 2. User subscription status management
+The administrators may check the user profiles and subscription status, and may change the subscription status of any user.

+#### 3. Mailing lists management
+The administrators have access to mailing lists of different categories.
+By selecting a group of users, the administrator will be directed to the default email application on their computer with the emails copied as the recipients of the email.

+#### 4. Announcement edit and publication
+The administrators have access to announcement/events publication.
+After publishing an announcement, the information will be visible to all users of this site.

 ## Install Guide
 ### Pre-requisites: